magomimmo/modern-cljs/doc/tutorial-10.md

 > [domina 1.0.2-SNAPSHOT][26].
 Due to an [apparent bug][28] of the
 > [by-class][27] function in version `"1.0.2-SNAPSHOT"` of domina, in
 > the definition of the `remove-help!` function I substituted `by-class`
-> call with `getElementsByClassName` JS functio call.
+> call with `getElementsByClassName` JS function call.
 In the
 > `shopping.cljs` code for this tutorial I also subtituted `:as` with
 > `:refer` in the namespace declaration while in the tutorial text the
 > `:as` specification is still used.